 While the housing market in Toronto is very large, it is also very competitive.
 In 2016 vacancy rates were at a very low level of 1-2%.
 While this number might be discouraging, there are thousands of units available for rent in the city.
 But it will be important to have a plan, stay organized, and act quickly after you have found housing that you are comfortable with.

 While there is always housing being advertised, it might take you some time to find a place that fits your criteria.
 It's a good idea to start your search at approximately four weeks before your target move-in date so that you won't be pressured to accept housing that you are unsatisfied with.
 You will want to make a list of the criteria that you are looking for.
 This will help cut down the number of postings you will have to sort through and will help you avoid unnecessary site visits.
 Criteria to consider include:

 Rent costs vary according to a number of factors, including size, location, and type (basement apartment vs. high rise condo for example).
-Below are average costs based on housing advertised with the University of Toronto's Off Campus Housing listings site (https://offcampushousing.utoronto.ca/) from April 2017-April 2018.
+Below are average costs based on housing advertised on the University of Toronto's Off Campus Housing listings site (https://offcampushousing.utoronto.ca/) from April 2017-April 2018.

 Will you want to live within a walking distance to UofT Scarborough, downtown, or somewhere in between?
 While housing in Scarborough is typically less expensive, some students prefer living in the downtown area and commuting further.
 What’s more important to you?
 Would you rather have a short commute and be right next to campus, or live closer to downtown and have a longer commute?

 How will you be getting to school?
 If planning on taking the TTC, you might want to find housing close to a subway or RT station, or near a bus or street car stop.
 If you are planning on driving to school, you would want to look for housing that includes parking.